 The same limitations that affect the ability to estimate the impact of foreign barriers upon U.S. goods exports apply to U.S. services exports.
-Furthermore, the trade data on services exports are extremely limited and of questionable reliability.
+Furthermore, the trade data on services exports are extremely limited in detail.
 For these reasons, estimates of the impact of foreign barriers on trade in services also are difficult to compute.